Teradata/StackiUp/README.md

     $ vagrant ssh

 Remember the shared guest folder, `/vagrant/`?
 Guess what, since we created the hostfile in the current working directory, our `hostfile.csv` kicksheet is accessible in our VM too.
 From here, we can load the hostfile into Stacki.
-StackUp helpfully created a vagrant user, and gave them sudo permissions inside the VM.
+StackiUp helpfully created a vagrant user, and gave them sudo permissions inside the VM.

-> It's worth mentioning that if needed the root password in our StackUp repo defaults to 'password'.
+> It's worth mentioning that if needed the root password in our StackiUp repo defaults to 'password'.
 See the FAQ about changing it.

     $ sudo -i stack load hostfile file=/vagrant/hostfile.csv
     $ stack list host